 Business and Real Estate Law

 Protecting your business or interests in the face of a business law dispute can be a challenging task, and the retention of an assertive and experienced attorney may be vital.
-San Francisco Bay Area business law attorney Michael S. Biggs centrally located in Marin County has over 13 years of experience representing clients throughout the San Francisco bay area.
+San Francisco Bay Area business law attorney Michael S. Biggs centrally located in Contra Costa County has over 13 years of experience representing clients throughout the San Francisco bay area.
 He provides an extra edge to his clients by thinking outside the box in the complex and sometimes esoteric matters that he regularly handles.
-Biggs Law Office A.P.C. maintains offices in San Rafael at Northgate Terra Linda and San Francisco, representing clients in the California Superior Courts located in Marin, Sonoma, San Francisco, Contra Costa, Napa and Alameda Counties.
+Biggs Law Office A.P.C. maintains offices in Walnut Creek, representing clients in the California Superior Courts located in Sonoma, San Francisco, Contra Costa, Napa and Alameda Counties.
 Lawsuits are adversarial, and Mr. Biggs is ready to provide the combination of high-quality investigatory skill, strategic focus, tactical judgment, and precise understanding of the law that you may need in a variety of situations such as these:

 - Breach of contract.
 A major breach excuses the non–breaching party from performance and allows for recovery of damages

 - Tortious interference.
 If another business has interfered with your contractual relationship or business relationships, you may have a tortious interference claim for damages

 - Fraud or misrepresentation in connection with the purchase or sale of a business or real estate

 - Bad faith and unfair dealing